Skip to main content

 In short

-How commercial banks (Bank Umum) meet POJK 11/2022 and SEOJK 29/2022: the five cyber resilience control domains, OJK incident reporting requirements, and Alpha Code services that help banks satisfy them.
+How commercial banks (Bank Umum) meet POJK 11/2022 and SEOJK 29/2022: the annual cyber risk and maturity assessments, OJK incident reporting requirements, and Alpha Code services that help banks satisfy them.

 Indonesia's commercial banks handle the deposits, loans, and transfers that reach tens of millions of customers every day.
 When core banking systems, mobile applications, and connections to payment infrastructure become the backbone of that service, a technology failure is felt by customers, not just by the IT team.
 OJK addressed this directly when it issued POJK 11/2022, then reinforced its technical requirements through SEOJK 29/2022.